pczarn/panini/README.md

 will also offer advanced features without compromising on the speed.

 Panini uses **[gearley](https://github.com/pczarn/gearley)** for Earley parsing, which can handle all context-free grammars.
-If you can write a grammar for a language, it will work as expected.
+If you write a grammar for a language, it will work as expected.

 ### Syntax and semantics of grammar description

-User-friendliness is harder to achieve in a statically typed language.
+User-friendliness is harder to achieve in a statically typed language such as Rust.
 Consequently, Panini offers typed expressions and type inference.
 Expression are typed according to intuitive rules: